BTBurke/caddy-jwt/README.md

 ### Specifying Keys for Use in Validating Tokens

 There are two ways to specify key material used in validating tokens.
-If you run Caddy in a container or via an init system like Systemd, you can directly specify your keys using the environment variables `JWT_SECRET` for HMAC or `JWT_PUBLIC_KEY` for RSA (PEM-encoded public key).
+If you run Caddy in a container or via an init system like Systemd, you can directly specify your keys using the environment variables `JWT_SECRET` for HMAC or `JWT_PUBLIC_KEY` for RSA or ECDSA (PEM-encoded public key).
 You cannot use both at the same time because it would open up a known security hole in the JWT specification.
 When you run multiple sites, all would have to use the same keys to validate tokens.

 When you run multiple sites from one Caddyfile, you can specify the location of a file that contains your PEM-encoded public key or your HMAC secret.
 Once again, you cannot use both for the same site because it would cause a security hole.
 However, you can use different methods on different sites because the configurations are independent.

-For RSA tokens:
+For RSA or ECDSA tokens:

 ```
 jwt {